-- Trespasser: Someone who is not authorized to be on the property.
+- Trespasser: Someone without authorization to be on the property.
 Unless the trespasser is a child, the property owner owes no duty to the person.
-If a child is a trespasser, they must not create a foreseeable risk of harm due to artificial conditions (swimming pools, construction projects, etc.)
+If a child is a trespasser, they must not create a foreseeable risk of harm due to artificial conditions.
+Examples would be swimming pools, construction projects, etc.

-In determining the duty of care also comes in the element of negligence which follows.
+In determining the duty of care also comes the element of negligence which follows.